gfleury/nginx_mod_cluster_module/README.md

 Lastest Nginx working version: nginx-release-1.6.3

-Pre-production ready, using for test and development environments
+Production ready, being used in production environments

 Todo:

-	- Add support to AJP using https://github.com/yaoweibin/nginx_ajp_module.
+	- Add support to AJP using https://github.com/yaoweibin/nginx_ajp_module. (probably never will do it)

 	- Sticky session based on URL param

-	- Test all working and non working features

 Features working:

+	- Websocket proxying support, allows use of websockets endpoints

 	- Node/upstream dynamic configuration